lasgroup/safe-adaptation-gym/README.md

 16. Cross validate tasks: in each experiment make a different mixture of training, testing splits.
 17. Randomly moving obstacles
 18. Egg shaped objects (easier to roll in a certain direction.)
+19. All obstacles are red - new task with different shape of obstacle - see if it can generalize.

 # Possible tasks
 ## Objective (keep dynamics and objects, change reward)